tlswg/external-psk-design-team/draft-group-tls-external-psk-guidance.md

 This attack violates the peer authentication property, and if `C` supports a weaker set of cipher suites than `B`, this attack also violates the downgrade protection property.
 This rerouting is a type of identity misbinding attack
 {{Krawczyk}}{{Sethi}}.
 Selfie attack {{Selfie}} is a special case of the rerouting attack against a group member that can act both as TLS server and client.
-In the selfie attack, a malicious non-member reroutes a connection from the client to the server on the same endpoint.
+In the Selfie attack, a malicious non-member reroutes a connection from the client to the server on the same endpoint.